Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you might think.

 What can we learn from this example of a rebranding gone wrong?

-The telecommunication company, Verizon, changed the logo in 2015.
-It was their own way of going in a fresh and original direction.
+The telecommunication company Verizon changed its logo in 2015, in an attempt to take a fresh and original direction.

-What can we learn from Verizon’s as an example of bad rebranding?
+What can we learn from Verizon as an example of bad rebranding?

 What can we learn from Redbox as a rebranding campaign gone wrong?

-The retail company who changed its logo in 2019 in the hope of boosting their sales.
-What they did was keeping the original logo and adding an element next to it.
+The retail company Sears decided on changing its logo in 2019, in the hope of boosting its sales.
+What they did was keeping the original logo and adding an element next to the name.

-What can we learn from this example of Sears attempting to rebrand?
+What can we learn from Sears’ rebranding attempt?

-Among the main reasons for a company to go through a rebranding, there are; Internationalization, consolidation of their brand, Bad Reputation or New CEO.
+Some of the main reasons for a company to go through rebranding are internationalization, consolidation of a brand, a bad reputation, or a new CEO.

-- Not underestimate emotional bond with an old brand logo
+- Not underestimating the emotional bond customers may have with an old brand logo

-- The new logo should show what is your company industry and where it wants to go in the future
+- Ensuring that the new logo shows what industry the company is operating in, and where the company wants to go in the future

-Finally, remember to look at the new design from different perspectives to avoid being listed as a rebrand fails.
+- Looking at the new design from different perspectives

 Do you want more information or help with a rebrand?
 Try not to do the same mistakes and contact us at Klint Marketing!